skoolkid/skoolkit/sphinx/source/commands.rst

 * ``RebuildImages`` - overwrite existing image files (``1``), or leave them alone (``0``, the default)
-* ``Search`` - directory to add to the resource search path; to specify two or more directories, separate them with semicolons
+* ``Search`` - directory to add to the resource search path; to specify two or more directories, separate them with commas
-* ``Theme`` - CSS theme to use; to specify two or more themes, separate them with semicolons
+* ``Theme`` - CSS theme to use; to specify two or more themes, separate them with commas
 * ``Time`` - show timings (``1``), or don't (``0``, the default)

 Configuration parameters must appear in a ``[skool2html]`` section.
 For